New York at a Glance

 Unlike most other developed countries, the USA does not have a comprehensive public healthcare system.
 Nationwide, there are only two government-sponsored healthcare programs, Medicare and Medicaid.
 While Medicare caters to pensioners and people with disabilities, Medicaid is designed to support poor families in precarious living conditions.

-Similarly, the Affordable Care Act has aimed to make healthcare more widely available and affordable.
+Since the implementation of the Affordable Care Act in 2010, healthcare has been more widely available and affordable.
 However, many people still rely on health insurance packages offered by their employers.

 Most companies offer a choice of different healthcare plans to their employees, and many plans cover the employee’s immediate family as well.
 Some packages come with low monthly contributions but high excess payments.
 Others cover a larger percentage of treatment costs in return for higher monthly rates.
 Note that virtually no insurance package offers 100% coverage of costs arising from medical treatment.